jeftegoes/ExampleContainerizedDotNETCoreApp/README.md

      - Using file uploads.
      - Using `remote-exec`.
      - Using automation tools like **Chef**, **Puppet**, **Ansible**.
-- **Current state** for terraform with automation (Q4 2016):
+- **Current state** for Terraform with automation (Q4 2016):
-  - Chef is integrated within terraform, you can add chef statements.
+  - Chef is integrated within Terraform, you can add chef statements.
   - You can run **puppet agent** using `remote-exec`.
 - For **Ansible**, you can first run terraform, and output the IP addresses, then run `ansible-playbook` on those hosts.
   - This can be automated in a workflow script.
-  - There are 3rd party initiatives integrating **Ansible** with terraform.
+  - There are 3rd party initiatives integrating **Ansible** with Terraform.

 # 9. Scenarios